-- An inventory of authorized wireless access points, including a documented business justification to support unauthorized WAP identification and response is in place. - Wireless Access Points are placed in secure locations and are configured with strong encryption (AS WPS2 at a minimum). - Vendor defaults for wireless access points are not used but are changed prior to authorization/implementation of the access point. - Routine (at least quarterly) scans for unauthorized wireless access points are conducted and mitigation is taken as necessary should inappropriate access be discovered.
-Ongoing monitoring for all unauthorized and authorized wireless access to the information system takes place.
-The installation of wireless access points (WAPs) is prohibited unless specifically authorized in writing by the Chief Information Security Officer (CISO). - Mobile computing devices are protected by access controls, connection requirements, usage restrictions, encryption, virus protection, firewalls, secure configurations, and physical protections at all times.
-Additionally, remote wipe functionality is in place for any mobile devices connecting to networks or storing/accessing PHI and/or organizational information. - The organization monitors for unauthorized connections of mobile devices. - Circumvention of built-in security controls for mobile devices such as jailbreaking, or rooting are prohibited.

-- A list of approved and allowable application stores for mobile device accessing or storing organizational or cloud service provider managed data exists.
+- Mobile computing devices are protected by access controls, connection requirements, usage restrictions, encryption, virus protection, firewalls, secure configurations, and physical protections at all times.
+Additionally, remote wipe functionality is in place for any mobile devices connecting to networks or storing/accessing PHI and/or organizational information. - The organization monitors for unauthorized connections of mobile devices. - Circumvention of built-in security controls for mobile devices such as jailbreaking, or rooting are prohibited. - A list of approved and allowable application stores for mobile device accessing or storing organizational or cloud service provider managed data exists.
 The use of unapproved application stores is prohibited. - Formally defined usage restrictions and implementation guidance for VoIP including the authorization and monitoring of service are in place. - Networks are segregated from production-level networks when migrating physical services, applications or data to virtualized servers.
 Secure and encrypted communication channels are used.

-Physical Facility Controls-Kansas Health Information Network, Inc. is a virtual company.
-These controls are in documented if at some point Kansas Health Information Network, Inc. establishes a physical location.
+Physical Facility Controls-KONZA Health is a virtual company.
+These controls are in documented if at some point KONZA Health establishes a physical location.